Their dog. Your injuries. Florida law puts the responsibility exactly where it belongs.

 Free Case Review

 Tell us what happened.
-We evaluate your bite, the circumstances, applicable Florida law, and the likely insurance coverage at no cost and with no obligation.
+We evaluate your bite, the circumstances, applicable Florida law, and the likely insurance coverage.
+Confidential and no obligation.

 Evidence Preservation